diegodalbosco/TextHoler.js/README.md

 ------------
 Use this JQuery plugin to make your text like a hole in the page

+You can find a demo page with some <a href="http://diegodalbosco.github.io/TextHoler.js/demo.html" target="blank">examples here</a>

 <img src="img/example.png" alt="This is the result">

 ### Basic example ###